-Hyder Consulting on behalf of the Sydney Intermodal Terminal Alliance is planning to develop an Intermodal Freight Terminal (IMT) at Moorebank, NSW.
-An air quality impact assessment has been conducted to assist in gaining Concept Plan approval for the IMT under Part 3A of the Environmental Planning and Assessment Act 1979.
-The proposed IMT will function as an intermodal rail-to-truck freight terminal with the capability to process up to 1,000,000 TEUs (twenty foot equivalents) per annum.
+Hyder Consulting on behalf of the Sydney Intermodal Terminal Alliance is planning to develop an Intermodal Freight Terminal (IMT) at Moorebank, NSW (SIMTA proposal).
+An air quality impact assessment has been conducted to assist in gaining Concept Plan approval for the IMT as a transitional Part 3A project under the Environmental Planning and Assessment Act 1979.
+The SIMTA proposal will function as an intermodal rail-to-truck freight terminal with the capability to process up to 1,000,000 TEUs (twenty foot equivalents) per annum.
 It will be located at the site of the existing Defence National Storage and Distribution Centre (DNSDC), on Moorebank Avenue, Moorebank (the site).
-The site is well positioned to take advantage of existing infrastructure, being 5 km east of the M5/M7 Interchange, 2 km from the main north-south rail line and future Southern Sydney Freight Line and 0.6 km from the M5 motorway.
+The site is well positioned to take advantage of existing infrastructure, being 5 km east of the M5/M7 Interchange, 2 km from the main northsouth rail line and future Southern Sydney Freight Line and 0.6 km from the M5 motorway.